Vanderbilt Staff Mentorship Program

 Expectations

-- Designate and hold at least three separate 30-minute mentoring sessions during mentoring month
+• Designate and hold at least three separate 45-minute mentoring sessions during the mentoring period

 Eligibility